 Electives are numbered in the 600-level range and can be taken starting in the secod year of studies.

 The 400-level seminars (course number beginning with 4) are intended for second- and third-year students.

 The 700-level seminars (course number beginning with 7) are for both undergraduate and graduate students, and they are open to B.A. students starting from their third year of studies.

 Students with a high grade average can ask to register for graduate seminars (numbers in the 8xx range) with the permission of the instructor.

-Students have a wide choice in B.A. programs in literature:
+Students have a wide choice in B.A. tracks in English literature:

-Expanded majorin literature – Except for Jewish studies, the student’s courses are all literature courses taken in the English Department.
+Expanded majorin English Literature – Except for Jewish studies, the student’s courses are all literature courses taken in the English Department.
 For more information, see the Expanded Major in English Literature page.

-Major in literature – The student takes a substantial number of literature courses in the English Department, and can have also have a minor in another area of studies.
+Major in English Literature – The student takes a substantial number of literature courses in the English Department, and can have also have a minor in another area of studies.
 For more information, see the Major in English Literature page.

-Double major in literature and linguistics The student’s degree involves equal specialization in English literature and linguistics (all classes are conducted in English).
+Double major in English literature and English linguistics The student’s degree involves equal specialization in English literature and linguistics (all classes are conducted in English).
 We call this a "planned" double major.
 For more information, see our double major page.

-Double major in literature and another field – The student’s degree involves equal specialization in English literature and in another area of studies.
+Double major in English literature and another field – The student’s degree involves equal specialization in English literature and in another area of studies.
 For more information, see our double major page.